kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 Note that you can use an anonymous email provider such as SimpleLogin with Kagi Search.

-Kagi does need our personal information and the above requirements are just bare minimums needed in order to be able to operate a subscription business.
+Kagi does need your personal information and the above requirements are just bare minimums needed in order to be able to operate a subscription business.

 ## How fast is Kagi Search?